 Employment with the City is for no fixed or definite term.
 This Handbook does not constitute a contract of employment.
 All employment by the City has been and continues to be at-will, except for those positions that may have a written contract approved by the City Council.
 That means that both the employee and/or the City have the right to terminate employment at any time, with or without notice, and with or without cause.
-Nothing in this Handbook is intended to nor shall be inferred to alter the continuing at-will status of employment with the City has the right to change the content of City Ordinances or Resolutions related to employment matters at any time, with or without notice, and with or without cause.
+Nothing in this Handbook is intended to nor shall be inferred to alter the continuing at-will status of employment with the City.
+Nothing contained in a City Ordinance or Resolution constitutes a contract of employment, and the City has the right to change the content of City Ordinances or Resolutions related to employment matters at any time, with or without notice, and with or without cause.
 The City intends that this Handbook be used as an outline of the basic personnel policies, practices, and procedures of the City.